RFJHaans/topicmodeling/README.md

 Topic Modeling Hub
 ============
 This is a repository for literature on and applications of the topic modeling methodology.
-This page was specifically designed for the workshop on topic modeling that took place at the 2017 Academy of Management Meeting, but is open to anyone interested.
+This page was specifically designed for the workshops on topic modeling that took place at the 2017 and 2018 Academy of Management Meeting, but is open to anyone interested.

 Links to the code: